Margate Sands railway station: History

 The station and connection line was first proposed in 1841 by the South Eastern Railway (SER), and surveyed by Robert Stephenson.

 The station opened on 1 December 1846.
 The line took a convoluted route to reach Margate, running via Ashford, Canterbury and Ramsgate, and requiring a reversal at the latter.
 To save costs, the line was single-track beyond Canterbury and the original station building was a simple wooden structure.
 Shortly after opening, a passing loop was added on the line to alleviate congestion.
 A permanent building opened in 1859, costing £3,900.
 A chord was built at Ramsgate in 1863, which meant that trains could travel direct to the station from Canterbury without having to reverse.
 A refreshment room opened in 1873.
 The station's name was changed to Margate Sands on 1 June 1899.

-The station struggled with competition from rival railways, particularly the London, Chatham and Dover Railway (LCDR), who constructed a line around Thanet to Ramsgate Harbour in 1863.
+The station struggled with competition from rival railways, particularly the London, Chatham and Dover Railway (LCDR), which constructed a line around Thanet to Ramsgate Harbour in 1863.
 The station closed on 2 July 1926, as part of the Southern Railway's plan to connect up and amalgamate the separate railway lines around Thanet built by the SER and others.
-Goods services were withdrawn at the station on 20 December, but the branch line continued to be used as a goods depot until 1972, 1976.
-The site was subsequently used as a car park, then as apartments and an amusement arcade.
+Goods services were withdrawn at the station on 20 December, but the branch line continued to be used to serve the goods depot south of the former London, Chatham & Dover line until 1976.
+The station buildings were demolished in the 1950s and the site was subsequently used as a car park, then as apartments and an amusement arcade.